 Dill seed, on the other hand, is more commonly used as a spice and can be ground down and used in many different dishes.
-The flavor of dill seed is also slightly milder than dill weed, making it easier to replace with a dill substitute.
+The flavor of dill seed might also be slightly milder than dill weed, making it easier to replace with a dill substitute.
 Dill comes in many forms around the world and can be found in national cuisines from India and China to Europe and the United States.
 Therefore, if you are in the middle of cooking and realize you’re missing this critical ingredient, you want to replace it with the right herb!

 If you are preparing a marinade or a salad dressing of some kind, and find yourself without fresh dill leaves, basil can work as a great replacement.
-Although the flavor is slightly different, the taste of basil is quite complementary to dishes where dill is often added.
+Although the flavor may slightly be different, the taste of basil is quite complementary to dishes where dill is often added.
 Basil is also widely available around the world and is relatively inexpensive.
 Pasta, salads, and pickled foods can also benefit from basil if you need to find a reliable dill substitute.

-The feathery tops of the fennel plant are an ideal alternative to dill, as they have a very similar flavor.
+The feathery tops of the fennel plant might be an ideal alternative to dill, as they have a very similar flavor.
 Just like tarragon, there is a mild licorice or anise flavor in fennel, and once you add it to a dish, it is difficult to tell whether you’ve used dill or fennel.
 Although fresh fennel isn’t the most common thing to find in your fridge, it will do in a pinch as a dill substitute.

-As described above, dill has the annoying property of losing much of its flavor when it is heated or cooked in a stew.
+As described above, dill might have the annoying property of losing much of its flavor when it is heated or cooked in a stew.
 Thyme, on the other hand, with its antioxidants and active ingredients, will retain its powerful flavor throughout the cooking process, thereby making it a very popular dill substitute.